-Here are the best services and apps for checking air quality, whether you’re on your computer or phone.
+Here are the best air quality apps and services that will help you, whether you’re on your computer or phone.

 How Is Air Quality Measured?